“You sending the Woolf?….Shit man, that's all you had to say!” - Jules Winnfield • MWW

 Mike has been at the warm, beating heart of the Austin advertising scene for over 25 years.

-During a seven-year run at GSD&M as a writer/creative director, he helped launch Southwest Airlines’ iconic “Wanna Get Away?” campaign, had Lyle Lovett star in a Texas Tourism spot, and wrote more than 80 commercials for brands including Macaroni Grill, the Texas Lottery, Southwest Airlines, AT&T, Gumout, and The Dixie Chicks.
+During a seven-year run at GSD&M as a writer and creative director, he helped launch Southwest Airlines’ iconic “Wanna Get Away?” campaign, had Lyle Lovett star in a Texas Tourism spot, and wrote more than 80 commercials for brands including Macaroni Grill, the Texas Lottery, Southwest Airlines, AT&T, Gumout, and The Dixie Chicks.

-In 2000, he left the agency world to direct and founded Beef and Pie Productions.
+In 2000, he left GSD&M to direct and founded Beef and Pie Productions.
 But he never stopped writing.
-As a freelancer, he wrote the Whataburger campaign that helped Mc-J win the account—and that work ran for years.
+As a freelancer, he wrote the Whataburger campaign that helped Mc-J win the account — and that work ran for years.
 With longtime partners at Austin Beerworks, he helped create the legendary 99-Pack campaign and recently developed the drink and brand High Five THC Seltzers from scratch.

 All of this creation and collaboration makes Mike an excellent writer for hire, whatever you’re building.